martinmoene/span-lite/README.md

 -----------------------
 ### Construct from container

 To construct a span from a container with compilers that cannot constrain such a single-parameter constructor to containers, *span lite* provides a constructor that takes an additional parameter of type `with_container_t`.
 Use `with_container` as value for this parameter.
+See the table below and section [configuration](#configuration).

 ### Construct from `std::array` with const data